-Figures of Speech in English Language
+Figures of Speech in the English Language

-Figures of speech in English Language are words or phrases defined as literary devices used to enhance the quality of language, written or spoken.
+Figures of speech in the English Language are words or phrases defined as literary devices used to enhance the quality of language, written or spoken.
 Generally, these figures of speech are used in the language to give a specialized meaning not based on the literal meaning of the words.
-In English language, there are a host of these literary tools but we find here the most important and common figures of speech.
+In the English language, there are a host of these literary tools but we find here the most important and common figures of speech.

-- She sells sea shells by the seashore. (repetition of ‘s’ sound)
+- She sells seashells by the seashore. (repetition of ‘s’ sound)

 - Peter Piper picked a peck of pickled peppers. (repetition of ‘p’ sound)